Login

 Something that remains with me though to this day, is seeing the police arrest the maid of the house that backed ours, for stealing from the family.
 On being asked why she did so, she said it was because they had much and were privileged but she had almost nothing and was destined to remain so unless she did something like that.

 The bushveld grass would catch fire occasionally, from intent or accident.
 The fire brigade would usually pitch up as the residential area was so close.
-I have memories of going down the road on P's tricycle with watering cans on the back to help put the fires.
+I have memories of going down the road on P's tricycle with watering cans on the back to help the fire brigade put the fires.
+When I was little I thought that Fire Men started the fires.
 That bushveld was to be developed for housing and two schools, initially along McJannet Drive and the adjoining road (before the freeway was pushed through).
 The schools were Grens Hoerskool and the Baysville Technical High School.
 Scaffolding then was steel with roughly fixed down planks.
 Wheel barrows, so rare in the UK, are still very common in SA so long ramps would lead up to the lower floors.
 We used to dare each other to ride our bikes up and down them.
 Fortunately our nerves got the better of us or we could have met with serious accidents.
 Security was lax.
 We used to take the off-cuts of reinforcing and skim them along the road in the warm evenings to create sparks.

 I don't remember Health & Safety in South Africa.
 While at Stirling Primary School we spent some of our physical education levelling the new sportsfields.
 Large trucks would arrive to dump piles of earth.
 We still little people would be given some garden implements and told to level it over the edge.
 One day my allotted tool was a large garden fork.
 As I thrust it down to break up the large sods of earth it went through between the straps of my plastic sandals right into my foot.